 The Path to Heroin Addiction

-What to Do If You’re Considering Trying Heroin
+What to Do if You’re Considering Trying Heroin

-Despite the risks and the dangers, some still contemplate using heroin for the first time.
+Despite the risks and dangers, some still contemplate using heroin for the first time.
 Before making such a potentially life-altering decision, you may want to consider if the short-term benefits offset the long-term risks and if you are willing to ruin your relationships, financial stability, and freedom by using heroin.

 Drug use can be a lonely and isolating journey.
-Before trying arguably one of the most addictive drugs, seek the feedback and opinions of the trusted people in your life.
+Before trying arguably one of the most addictive drugs, seek the feedback and opinions of trusted people in your life.
 Friends, family members, and religious officials can provide support and guidance.
 You can also visit a support group or call a hotline if you are feeling compelled to use.